correlation-one/C1GamesStarterKit/README.md

 1. We recommend familiarizing yourself with the game and creating a strategy through playing by hand before starting your algo.
+1. Once you are ready, create your own Algo by forking the example `starter-algo` to serve as a base for you to develop your own strategy in.

+    scripts/fork_algo.sh algos/starter-algo algos/my-algo

-2. Once you are ready, open algo-strategy in starter-algo using the editor of your choice and create your strategy using the functions provided in gamelib.
+1. Open `algo_strategy.py` in your new algo using the editor of your choice and create your strategy using the functions provided in gamelib.
 The provided strategy has examples with explanations on how to do this.
-3. Explore changes to your algo by running matches using our Command Line Interface, detailed below.
+1. Explore changes to your algo by running matches using our CLI:

+    scripts/run_match.sh algos/starter-algo algos/my-algo

-4. When you are ready to test your algo, you can use the CLI to archive the algo, saving it as a zip with the desired algo name that is visible to other users.
+1. When you are ready to test your algo, you can use the CLI to archive it as a zip with a filename that matches how you want your algo to be identified to other users on the site.

+    scripts/archive_algo.sh algos/my-algo dist/my-algo.zip

-5. You can upload it on the "My Algos" page of the terminal site, then that’s it!
-Your zipped algo will automatically begin playing in matches.
+1. You can upload the zipped algo on the "My Algos" page of the terminal site, then that’s it!
+Your zipped algo will automatically begin playing in matches and can be selected as your entry in any competitions you are eligible for.

+Check out all of the [C1 CLI Commands][C1 CLI Commands] to learn how to create, run and upload your algos!

 ## Documentation for Creators